nmbr73/Shaderfuse/Conversions.md

 The entry point for a compute shader is the *compute kernel* - this is the code executed by the GPU's shader unit.
 In GLSL this is the code's `main` function; in OpenCL it is a function with its definition preceded by the symbol `kernel`; in DCTL it's a function preceded by `__KERNEL__`.
 So for compatibility avoid naming your Kernel `main` or `kernel` as this might work on one, but not the other platform.

+In the world of Shader Languages and Compute Shaders we have to juggle around with the following frameworks, APIs, toolkits, abstractions ...

+- **GLSL** - [OpenGL ES 3.1 Spec](https://www.khronos.org/registry/OpenGL/specs/es/3.1/es_spec_3.1.pdf) ...
+OpenGL ES is a platform and GPU agnostic API targeting embedded systems.
+It is a subset of OpenGL (aka Desktop OpenGL), offers a Shader Language (GLSL) that also provides Compute Shaders, and OpenGL ES makes up the core of WebGL.
+- **DCTL** - :question::question::question:... the DaVinci Resolve Color Transformation Language seems to be just a layer on top of CUDA, Metal, OpenCL (utilizing the appropriate toolkit depending on your platform, GPU, and settings).
+- **CUDA** - [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/) ...
+CUDA is the Nvidia toolkit to access Nvidia GPUs.
+- **Metal** - [Metal SL Spec](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) ...
+Metal is the Apple GPU API for macOS, iOS, iPadOS, tvOS.
+- **OpenCL** [OpenCL 1.2 Spec](https://www.khronos.org/registry/OpenCL/specs/opencl-1.2.pdf) ... is a platform independent API to realize Compute Shaders; it was originally introduces by Apple, but has been abandoned on Macs in favor of Metal; OpenCL kernels can run not only run on GPUs, but also on CPUs.

+... if only we would have a DCTL spec it should ease the process of writing conversions from one language to the other :-/ ... there is the [CTL Manual](http://ampasctl.sourceforge.net/CtlManual.pdf), but I don't know if CTL defined an implementation and if and how DCTL is derived from it.

 ## Math Functions